qRe0/qRe0/README.md

 # ABOUT ME:
 Hello there!
 My name is Yahor Malinouski<br>
-As a software engineer with more then 1 year of experience, I'm excellent in writing clean and efficient Go code.
+As a software engineer with 2 years of experience, I'm excellent in writing clean and efficient Go code.
 I am eager to learn new technologies and continually improve my skills by staying up-to-date with industry trends.
 I have had the opportunity to work in both small local teams and large international teams.
 I have no problem working with widely located teams and can easily avoid timezone glitches.

 ---